-Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the College and are represented by the College's Senior Leadership Team which comprises the Principal, Deputy Principal and Vice Principal.
+Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the College and are represented by the College's Senior Leadership Team which comprises the Principal, Deputy Principal, two Vice Principals and the clerk to the Corporation.

-Emoluments of key management personnel, Accounting Officer and other higher paid staff
+Emoluments of key management personnel, Accounting Officer and other higher paid

+2020 2019

+No. No.

-2019 No. 2018 No. The number of key management personnel including the Accounting Officer was: 3 3
+The number of key management personnel including the Accounting Officer was: 5 3